• Skip to primary navigation

 • A blend of warm spices, usually allspice and nutmeg (and sometimes ground ginger).
 This is what gives Swedish meatballs their unmistakeable flavor.

-• The meatball mixture is whipped in a stand mixer.
+• The meatball mixture is often whipped in a stand mixer.
 You can certainly mix these meatballs by hand, but whipping the meatball mixture gives the final product a fine texture that is unique to Swedish meatballs.

 • Swedish meatballs are quite small, at most about an inch in diameter.